FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 **Cloud Functions:**

-- **acceptTerms:** Callable function for user to accept current terms.
+- **acceptNotices:** Callable function for user to accept current notices.

-- **createTerms:** Callable function to create a new terms of service agreement.
+- **createNotices:** Callable function to create a new notices of service agreement.
 This function can be used to implement admin tooling.

-- **getTerms:** Callable function to get the current terms.
+- **getNotices:** Callable function to get the current notices.

 - **getAcknowledgements:** Callable function to get acknowledgements.